 A "Request for Time Off" needs to be completed in electronic time keeping system in advance for approval.
 Approval is granted based on timing of the request and anticipated program requirements during the requested leave.
-Planned paid time off will be granted as long as the employee has accrued sufficient time in their account and the request does not interfere with the orderly operation of the agency.
+Please visit the Substitute Calendar prior to requesting paid leave to ensure days are available.
+Planned paid leave will be granted as long as the employee has accrued sufficient time in their account and the request does not interfere with the orderly operation of the agency.
 Full year personnel may not request leave on in-service/training days.

-Full year personnel are required to use accrued Paid Leave for all planned and unplanned time off (including annual scheduled agency closure week in December).
+Full year personnel are required to use accrued Paid Leave for all planned and unplanned time off.
 PL will always be utilized for unplanned time off, as well as for schedule change requests.